alex13dumi/Gravity_HLS/README.md

 # Gravity_HLS
-This repository contains a Vivado Vitis HLS project that wants to calculate the Force of two bodies, m1 and m2.
+This repository contains a Vivado Vitis HLS project that aims to calculate the Force of two bodies, m1 and m2.

 Prerequisites for running:
 * Vitis HLS